Lucaffo/marching-squares/README.md

 ![image](https://user-images.githubusercontent.com/55745404/125189845-7a229780-e23a-11eb-80bd-14349c9d7e25.png)

 This project is realized for a paper research for the procedural content generation and aim to show how the marching squares algorithm works with an interactive software.
-Another goal of this project is to elaborate on noise algorithm, such as Simplex and Perlin Noise.

 ## Resources
 - [Computer Graphics Algorithms](http://www.faqs.org/faqs/graphics/algorithms-faq/)